richstokes/Forza-data-tools/README.md

 ### JSON Data
 If the `-j` flag is provided, JSON data will be available at: http://localhost:8080/forza -- currently a bit of a hack, but it works!
 Could be used to make a web dashboard interface or something similar.
 JSON Format is an array of objects containing the various Forza data types.

-&nbsp;

-There is a basic example JavaScript dashboard in the `/dash` directory.
+There is a basic example JavaScript dashboard (with rev limiter function) in the `/dash` directory.

 &nbsp;